barryclark/jekyll-now/README.md

 ![First Post](/images/first-post.jpg "First Post")

-To add additional posts you can hit the + icon in the _posts folder (shown at the end of the video) to create new content.
+To add additional posts you can hit the + icon in the /_posts/ folder to create new content.
 Just make sure to include the [front-matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each new blog post and make sure the post's filename is in this format: year-month-day-title.md

 ## Moar!